The Fund invests in a diversified portfolio of senior secured loans, among other private credit opportunities.

 Relies upon the lender to support ongoing growth initiatives.

-The borrower must pay back the full loan principle, with interest, in accordance with deal terms.
-Direct lending is attractive to many investors due to its premium yields above public fixed income.2
+The borrower is obligated to pay back the full loan principal, with interest, in accordance with deal terms.
+Direct lending is attractive to some investors due to its potential for returns above public fixed income.4